Bhavya1705/CoronaVirus-NGO-App/README.md

  Click on any app and download to run and play

- Special Thanks to Sorabh Dadhich and Syed Ishtiyaq Ahmed
+ Special Thanks to Sorabh Dadhich and @atomicsyed-99

  Thunkable and Google FireBaseDB used